How to Fix Furbo 360° Jamming: The Complete Troubleshooting Guide

 • Soft/Moist Treats: Anything bendable or sticky (freeze-dried liver, soft training treats)

-• Irregular Shapes: Bone-shaped, star-shaped, or treats with protrusions
+• Irregular Shapes: Bone-shaped, star-shaped, or treated with protrusions

 • Crumbly/Crunchy: Biscuits that shatter easily create debris